 Modhera Sun temple was much more crowded as compared to Rani ki Vav.
 There is no worship done in this temple and the complex is maintained by the Archeological survey of India.

-It is believed that temple was built during 1024-25 during the reign of Bhima I of Chaulukya dynasty.
-The temple is east facing and the three important structure in the complex are axially aligned.
+It is believed that the temple was built during 1024-25 during the reign of Bhima I of the Chaulukya dynasty.
+The temple is east facing and the three important structures in the complex are axially aligned.
 These three main structures are Gudhamandapa (The hall) with Garbhagriha (The shrine proper), Sabhamandapa (Outer assembly hall) and Kunda (The scared water tank).

-The dome of the roofs of Sabhamandapa and Gudhamandapa have collapsed long ago and now only the lower structure exist.
-Both the structures are built on an inverted lotus shape plate form.
+The dome of the roofs of Sabhamandapa and Gudhamandapa have collapsed long ago and now only the lower structure exists.
+Both structures are built on an inverted lotus shape plate form.

 The outer walls are decorated with intricate carvings.
 The pillars and panels of the temple are decorated with figures of gods, dancers, and other religious figures.
 The figures of Surya is placed in prominent places on the walls because the temple is dedicated to him.

 The steps leading from Sabhamandapa through Kirti-Torana are used to reach the Kund (The tank).
 There are stone steps all around the Kund to reach the bottom.
 There are several small shrines around the Kund, which are decorated with images of God and goddess.